bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/sqlite-database.md

 # statement &lt;string&gt; of &lt;sqlite database&gt; : sqlite statement

-Called on a database object and allows for user to type in SQL syntax.
-This property will error if 1. a syntax error exists, or 2. if the SQL statement modifies the database in anyway.
+Returns a sqlite statement object that can be used to retrieve the results.
+This property will return error if:
+ - A syntax error exists, or
+ - The SQL statement modifies the database in any way.
 This includes some PRAGMA statments as well.

-If both are avoided, SQLite has compiled the SQL query into byte code and is ready to display the output.
-This property does not have a display format; on a success, "This expression evaluates to an unrepresentable object of type sqlite statement" will be shown.
+If successful, SQLite compiles the SQL statement into byte code and is ready to retrieve the results.
+This property does not have a display format.
+"This expression evaluates to an unrepresentable object of type sqlite statement" will be shown instead.

-## SQL and SQLite Syntax

 SQLite understands most of the standard SQL language.
-However it does omit some features as well as adding a few features of its owen.
+However it does omit some features as well as adding a few features of its own.
 Fore more details, visit the [SQLite documentation](http://www.sqlite.org/lang.html) on this subject.

 {% qna %}
 Q: rows of statement "select * from Artist where ArtistId = 147" of sqlite database of file "chinook.db"